saepark/saepark.github.io/research.md

 * What Do Scandals Do?
 Symbolic vs. Substantive Change in Regulatory Restatements in Response to Industry Shocks. (w/ Oliver Hahl). _Data Analysis._

 * Biting the Hand That Feeds?
-How Organizational Training Influences Employees’ Productivity and Labor Market Mobility in a Developing Country. _Field Experiment in Progress._
+How Organizational Training Influences Productivity and Labor Market Mobility in a Developing Country. _Field Experiment in Progress._

 [Home](./index.html) | [Research](./research.html) | [Teaching](./teaching.html) | [CV](./CV.html)